 What is sales engagement?

 Sales engagement refers to interactions between a salesperson and prospect throughout the sales cycle.
-In this digital landscape, these interactions can be on phone calls or instant messaging applications like WhatsApp, emails, or social media.
+These interactions can be on phone calls or instant messaging applications like WhatsApp, emails, or social media.

-Although salespeople can engage buyers on different channels, messaging platforms like WhatsApp makes a difference.
+Although salespeople can engage buyers on different channels, messaging platforms like WhatsApp make a difference.
 Let’s dive deeper into it.

 5 reasons to use WhatsApp for sales engagement